 It’s a gruelling routine and one that is added to by numerous ‘HIT’ (high intensity training) sessions throughout the day.
 Dean will include 4-to-6 10 to 15-minute sessions were he breaks away from his desk and goes through a routine of pull ups, burpies, press ups and so on.

 Dean is in Bulgaria at FIZKULTURA – a one-day running event with guest speakers.
 Dean is heading up the day and I am joining him along with adventurer Sean Conway, marathon runner Irina Daniela, and host of local running talent.
 Dean’s first book, ‘Confessions of an all Night Runner’ has just been translated into Bulgarian and in addition, ‘The Road To Sparta,’ Dean’s new book is being launched worldwide.

 For many, ‘Confessions…’ was the book that started their own ultra running odyssey – me included.
 Dean made a very niche and undercover world not only accessible but manageable.
 Today, ultra-running would not have the profile it does had Dean not made this world known.

 Put a guy on pedestal and there are those who are keen to knock him off.
 It’s the nature of things – a lack of understanding, jealousy, whatever it may be it has no bearing on the man, who at heart is person who beams enthusiasm for a sport he loves.
 His charity work is boundless and as Dean himself says, “You have to ignore the criticism for all the thousands of emails and messages I receive that are positive!”

-This guys body, face, health and charisma shows no ageing of his 54 total.
+This guys body, face, health, and charisma shows no aging of his 54 total.
 At 5ft 8in he is not the towering ‘Greek God’ that many think he will be.
 Don’t get me wrong though – the dude is impressive.
 On stage he moves left-to-right, no doubt trying to add his talk to one of his daily ‘HIT’ sessions.
 It’s a new audience and coinciding with his first book, he takes them back to the old days.